Foundation for innovation

 2015

 Acute Coronary Syndrome (ACS) is the obstruction of one or more coronary arteries.
-The objective of this study is to better understand the etiology and pathophysiology of acute coronary syndrome.
+The aim of this study is to better understand the aetiology and pathophysiology of acute coronary syndrome.
 The APPROACH collection was created in 2015 by Pr.
-Johanne SILVAIN PU-PH within the Cardiology Department of the Pitié Salpêtrière – Charles Foix University Hospitals, and is made up of serum, plasma, urine, stool and DNA samples with numerous associated clinical data.
+Johanne SILVAIN PU-PH within the Cardiology Department of the Pitié Salpêtrière – Charles Foix University Hospitals, and consists of serum, plasma, urine, stool and DNA samples with numerous associated clinical data.

 collection